vijaysingh2219/build-elevate/apps/api/README.md

 # Express API Server

-This is the API server for the Turborepo Monorepo Template.
+This is the API server for the build-elevate Template.
 It is built with Express and provides a simple RESTful API.

 ## Setup